 The world of finance has transformed tremendously in recent years with the rapid evolution of technology birthing the new domain of fintech—the intersection where financial services and technology converge.

-Technologies like peer-to-peer lending, robo-advisors, cryptocurrencies, investment management software and online banking are taking the finance industry by storm.
+Technologies like peer-to-peer lending, robo-advisors, cryptocurrencies, investment management software, big data and online banking are taking the finance industry by storm.

 In the first half of 2018, companies invested $41.7 billion in fintech worldwide, surpassing the total record spend for 2017.
 Fintech is undeniably advantageous for organizations as technology continues to redefine our daily lives.

-With the pressure to stay ahead of the competition and to continually adapt, there’s a growing demand for tech-savvy talent in finance who have the capabilities to manage disruptive technology.
-To drive organizational change, new skill sets are emerging to help the industry reach new heights.
+With the pressure to stay ahead of the competition and continually adapt, there’s a growing demand for STEM talent in finance who have the capabilities to manage disruptive technology.
+Fintech careers are emerging to help the industry reach new heights and drive organizational change.

-The financial services world operates largely on the back of digital and cloud-based technologies.
-While these applications improve internal processes and customer services, there is also an unavoidable burden—increased vulnerability to malicious cyber threats.
+The financial services world operates mostly on the back of digital and cloud-based technologies.
+While these applications improve internal processes and customer service, there is also an unavoidable burden—increased vulnerability to malicious cyber threats.

-Financial institutions are targeted by cyberattacks 65 percent more than the average business.
+Financial institutions are targeted by cyberattacks 65% more than the average business.